 - Empty: The most simple option, which lets you have full control over installed packages and overall structure

 - Web Forms: The oldest available framework for building web applications, using many built-in controls with data access

 - MVC: A well-known model-view-controller (MVC) architecture, which took the place of Web Forms

 - Web API: A template for creating RESTful HTTP services using the .NET programming stack

-Single Page Application: This template comes with plenty of additional tools for building client-side interactions
+- Single Page Application: This template comes with plenty of additional tools for building client-side interactions

 All the preceding options should be more or less familiar to you.
 However, thanks to installing the Azure toolset, you should have access to two additional templates:

-Azure API App: This offers additional integrations with different Azure services such as Azure AD, API Management, and Logic apps
+- Azure API App: This offers additional integrations with different Azure services such as Azure AD, API Management, and Logic apps

-Azure Mobile App: A template for building mobile backends
+- Azure Mobile App: A template for building mobile backends

 However, we will cover those two in the next sections of this chapter.
 For now, to proceed, let's select MVC, as this is the most common and simplest of all templates listed here.
 Use the default options for this template and click OK.